Tea & Mystery: Hannah Truelove

 Lack of evidence

-A witness reported seeing her sitting early that Thursday evening on a wooden staircase that leads down to the trailhead.
+A witness later reported seeing Hannah sitting on a wooden staircase that evening—one that leads to the trail below.
+It’s possible she was waiting.
+It’s also possible she wasn’t alone.

-“I think she was led here or came willingly with the suspect,” Franklin said.
+“I think she was led here,” Franklin said.
+“Or she came willingly.”

 And here is all the contact information once more: